• Published September 21, 2025

 • Negotiating effectively with others.

-Reflecting on Your 360 Results
+Reflecting On Your 360 Results

 The best way to approach your 360 feedback results is to give yourself some time to think about the ratings.
 On your own — or with help from a trusted peer or mentor — you can reflect on the competencies and consider what you do well and not as well.
 Then, ask yourself these questions: